vdsm/virtual-dsm/readme.md

     ```

     Keep in mind that this will not affect any of your existing disks, it only applies to newly created disks.

+  * ### How do I add multiple disks?

+    To mount extra volumes, modify your compose file like this:

+    ```yaml
+    environment:
+      DISK2_SIZE: "32G"
+      DISK3_SIZE: "64G"
+    volumes:
+      - /home/example2:/storage2
+      - /home/example3:/storage3
+    ```

+    Additionally, it's also possible to passthrough raw disk devices like this:

+    ```yaml
+    environment:
+      DEVICE2: "/dev/vdc1"
+      DEVICE3: "/dev/vdc2"
+    devices:
+      - /dev/vdc1
+      - /dev/vdc2
+    ```

+    Please beware that any pre-existing partitions and data on those devices will be wiped.

   * ### How do I increase the amount of CPU or RAM?